haacked/haacked.com/_posts/2025/2025-02-25-posthog-dotnet-1.0.md

 If anyone reports bugs, I'll be sure to fix them.
 But I won't be adding any new features for the moment.

 Down the road, I'm hoping to add a `PostHog.Unity` package.
 I just don't have a lot of experience with Unity yet.
-My game development experience mostly consists of getting shot in the face by squaky voiced kids playing Fortnite.
-I'm hoping someone will contqribute a Unity sample project to the repo which I can use as a starting point.
+My game development experience mostly consists of getting shot in the face by squeaky voiced kids playing Fortnite.
+I'm hoping someone will contribute a Unity sample project to the repo which I can use as a starting point.

 If you have any feedback, questions, or issues with the PostHog .NET SDK, please reach file an issue at https://github.com/PostHog/posthog-dotnet.